kajananchinniah/Chip8-Interpreter/README.md

 I've only tested the emulator on Pong and Tetris.
 Necessary ROMs to use the interpreter can be found online.

+So far, I've only compiled on Ubuntu.
+Not sure if this will work on other platforms.

 Chip8 keypad -> keyboard mapping:
 1 -> 1
 2 -> 2